-It costs £90 to apply for a DRO, and this fee is non-refundable even if your application is rejected so it’s important to get your application right.
+It costs £90 to apply for a DRO, and this fee is non-refundable even if your application is rejected, so it’s important to get your application right.
 This fee has to be paid in cash at a Post Office or Payzone outlet.
-There are some charities and trusts that offer financial help towards your DRO fee and your adviser will be able to tell you if you’re eligible.
+Some charities and trusts offer financial help towards your DRO fee, and your adviser will be able to tell you if you’re eligible.

 The receiver will make a decision based on your application.
 They will either approve the DRO, ask for more information pending their decision, or refuse the order if there are errors on your application or they believe you have been dishonest.
 If your application is refused, the receiver will provide you with the reason why in writing.

 After your DRO begins, you have to continue to communicate with the official receiver.
 If your income increases or your receive a lump sum such as an inheritance or a tax rebate, you will need to inform the receiver.
 Failure to do so could result in prosecution.

 You can learn more about Debt Relief Orders at StepChange, the debt-relief charity.